TacoAnime69/nh-pdf-downloader/README.md

 ## Feature Request and Planned Features
 Feel free to request features.
 #### Planned Features
-- [ ] Enter multiple numbers at once (and let the script download all)
+- [x] Enter multiple numbers at once (and let the script download all)
 - [ ] Create a config file that would allow the user to specify an output folder (and call it whatever they want)
 - [ ] Add CBR/CBZ support
+- [ ] Add config for automatically putting downloaded PDF into a subfolder named after its parody, author, or language.
 #### Considering
 > Features that will be added if enough people request them
 - A simple user interface